dbilgin/swipe_image_gallery/README.md

 # Swipe Image Gallery
 [![Pub Version](https://img.shields.io/pub/v/swipe_image_gallery?color=blueviolet)](https://pub.dev/packages/swipe_image_gallery)

-A scrollable, dismissable by swiping, zoomable, rotatable image gallery on which you can add a dynamic overlay.
+A scrollable, dismissable by swiping, zoomable gallery on which you can add a dynamic overlay.
 While it is intended for an image gallery different types of widgets can also be used.

 ## Installation